 Sadly, due to wireless transmission, Apple still does AAC audio transcoding which converts the lossless audio into a lossy one.
 So it’s kind of back to square one.

 Yes, you can.
-All you need is a lightning-enabled headphones.
+All you need is a Lightning-enabled headphone.
 In this way, no audio transcoding is needed, hence, maintaining the lossless state.